 Yet, here they were strewn about my daughter’s bedroom floor.

-Then I’ll probably do a dance because purging the hell out a room brings me the kind of joy money can’t buy.
+Then I’ll probably do a dance because purging the hell out of a room brings me the kind of joy money can’t buy.

 I know I should keep more school projects and papers.
 There was a time when every drawing my kids made me was filed away in an big Rubbermaid tub along with their report cards and every leaf and stone they brought home.